wdk-docs/create-mail-server-doc/source/list/mailman/install.rst

 设置web服务器
 ------------------------------

-Congratulations!
-You've installed the Mailman software.
+恭喜! 你已经安装Mailman软件.
 To get everything running you need to hook Mailman up to both your web server and your mail system.

 If you plan on running your mail and web servers on different machines, sharing Mailman installations via NFS, be sure that the clocks on those two machines are synchronized closely.
 You might take a look at the file Mailman/LockFile.py; the constant CLOCK_SLOP helps the locking mechanism compensate for clock skew in this type of environment.